 Most STDs are curable, especially when they’re caught early.
-HIV and herpes are STDs which have no known cures but can be managed with antivirals.
+HIV and herpes are STDs that have no known cure but can be managed with antivirals.

 Certain STDs can be transmitted through non-sexual contact as well as oral and anal sex.